BonnyBTakesCS455/music-tracker/README.md

 # music-tracker

 ## Description:
 Our Spotify tracker web app allows music listeners to view their music tastes and stats, analyze their listening history and trends, and compare with their friends.
-It is similar to Spotify Wrapped but supports more timeframes and will track more metrics.
-We will be storing user’s listening history and with this data, users can view their own historical stats and compare them with their friend’s stats.
-If we have extra time, we would like to explore suggesting new content to users based on their listening history and their friend’s listening history.
-Perhaps auto-generating playlists.
+It is similar to Spotify Wrapped but supports more timeframes, will track more metrics and give you more insights on your music listening.

 ## Some additional functionality:
 - [ ] Community sharing